By Lotte Denckert

-This entry was posted in Interviews on September 12th, 2018 by helenkennedy
+This entry was posted in Chickens on September 12th, 2018 by helenkennedy

 The Omlet HQ chickens have been on an important mission across the universe.
 To boldly go where no chicken has gone before is no mean feat, but the United Featheration have pushed the limits and travelled through space and time to deliver the most safe and convenient Automatic Chicken Coop Door available to man (and chicken).

 Now we invite you to take a look on board the Starchick Henterprise, where Captain Cluck is in command as the crew hurtle towards Earth, issuing instructions to prepare for an exploration of the planet.
 Following frantic communication and button pressing, they are finally able to use the new addition to the Henterprise… the new Autodoor.